shimmeringtrashpile/controlroom/README.md

 This should take a good long while and return a lot of green lines of BUILDING CXX objects

-Now go up one level to the SDRPlusPlus-master directory
+Now go up one level to the SDRPlusPlus directory

 ```
 cd ..
 ```

 Now run
 ```
 $ sh /home/rob/Downloads/SDRPlusPlus-master/create-root.sh
 ```

 Now go back down into build at ~/Downloads/SDRPlusPlus-master/build and run